-The bill amends Michigan's firearm regulations, particularly focusing on the licensing requirements for purchasing, carrying, possessing, and transporting firearms.
-It mandates that individuals must obtain a license for both pistols and non-pistol firearms, with a specific provision for active military personnel to secure their licenses within 30 days of arriving in the state.
-The bill outlines qualifications for applicants, including age, citizenship, and mental health status, while removing references to the extreme risk protection order act from disqualifying factors.
-Additionally, it requires licensing authorities to act promptly in issuing licenses unless there is probable cause to believe the applicant poses a threat, and it introduces penalties for sellers who fail to complete and return license forms for firearm transactions.
+The bill amends Michigan's firearm regulations, focusing on the licensing requirements for purchasing, carrying, possessing, and transporting firearms.
+It mandates that individuals obtain a license for both pistols and non-pistol firearms, with a specific provision for active military personnel to secure their licenses within 30 days of entering the state.
+The bill outlines applicant qualifications, including age, residency, and mental health status, while notably removing references to the extreme risk protection order act from disqualifying factors.
+Additionally, it requires licensing authorities to act promptly on applications unless there is probable cause to believe the applicant poses a threat and introduces a process for individuals to correct inaccuracies in the law enforcement information network.

 Statutes affected: